 A.1-A.4.
 No Impact.
 The proposed development will not have a substantial adverse effect on a scenic vista.
-Salem Street is not designated as a state scenic highway nor are there any identified scenic resources including trees, rock outcroppings, and historic buildings, in the project area.
-There are no significant scenic vistas on which the proposed project could have an impact.
-The improvements for this project do not include the installation of lighting or reflective surfaces that could contribute to substantial sources of light or glare.
-No substantial long-term visual impact is anticipated, since no significant changes in the appearance of the existing roadway or bridge are proposed.
-The project will have No Impact relative to these resources.
+Notre Dame is not designated as a state scenic highway nor are there any identified scenic resources including trees, rock outcroppings, and historic buildings, in the Project area.
+There are no significant scenic vistas on which the proposed Project could have an impact.
+The improvements for this Project include the installation of street lighting, but will be built to the City's lighting standards and will not adversely impact day or nighttime views.
+The construction of the new bridge will change the visual character of the immediate area of the Project site, but in a manner that is consistent with planned transportation improvements identified in the City's Capital Improvement Program.
+No substantial long-term visual impact is anticipated, since no significant changes in the appearance of the local urbanized area are anticipated.
+The Project will have Less than Significant Impact relative to these resources.